 Providing care to a loved one with a disability, special need or aging condition often leaves a caregiver feeling tired, stressed and overwhelmed.
 Caregivers occasionally need rest and relief – also known as respite!
 Respite is a break from caregiving, whether it occurs weekly or sporadically throughout the year, and it’s different for everyone.
 For all caregivers, however, it allows a chance to take care of yourself.

 Caregiver Education & Support

-Each April Easter Seals, along with other local disability organizations and the state of Delaware, present a conference and training opportunity primary for the family caregiver.
-The purpose is to provide resources and practical tools and tips for caregivers, as well as information on how caregivers can take care of themselves during times of stress.
+Throughout the year, Easterseals offers workshops, support groups, and other events for caregivers.
+The purpose is to provide resources and practical tools and tips, as well as information on how caregivers can take care of themselves.

 Assistive Technology, whether low-tech or high-tech, can help your loved one be more independent, or make life easier for you as a caregiver.
 Simple services such as weighted utensils or Velcro clothing, to more complex items such as fall sensing mats or an adapted kitchen, are all on display in the Resource & Technology Demonstration Center.
 Housed in our New Castle location, visitors can try hundreds of pieces of equipment and learn more about assistive technology which may benefit you or your loved one.